 Alternative 5 could provide a flexible and adaptive system to allow each sector more or less access to the total ACL each year.
 Although there may be some years when a transfer ends up negatively affecting the 'donating' sector, the flexible mechanisms would allow the allocations to return to the current allocations at the beginning of the next fishing year.
-Because it is expected that transfers will benefit the commercial sector and have little effect on the recreational sector under current fishery conditions (Table 4.4.3.1), Sub-alternative 5d would be the most beneficial to the commercial sector, followed by Sub-alternative 5c, Sub-alternative 5b, and then Sub-alternative 5a.
+Because it is expected that transfers will benefit the commercial sector and have little effect on the recreational sector under current fishery conditions (Table 4.3.1.1), Sub-alternative 5d would be the most beneficial to the commercial sector, followed by Sub-alternative 5c, Sub-alternative 5b, and then Sub-alternative 5a.
 If recreational landings are similar to landings in recent years, the effects of Sub-alternatives 5a-5d are expected to be minimal or none for participants in the recreational sector.
-Sub-alternative 5e, Sub-alternative 5f, and Sub-alternative 5f would likely be effective in minimizing negative long-term effects on the dolphin resource and fishing opportunities, but may be too low to allow for benefits to the fishermen to accrue.